Aphoristic Currents

 ACCESSION NUMBER 2014.12.02

-CREDIT LINE Collection of the Ottawa Art Gallery: purchased in part through the support of the Elizabeth L. Gordon Art Program, a program of the Walter Duncan Gordon Foundation and administered by the Ontario Arts Foundation and purchased with the support of the Canada Council for the Arts Acquisition Assistance program, 2014
+CREDIT LINE Collection of the Ottawa Art Gallery: purchased in part through the support of the Elizabeth L. Gordon Art Program, a program of the Walter Duncan Gordon Foundation and administered by the Ontario Arts Foundation and purchased with the support of the Cana

 CATALOGUE DESCRIPTION

 A photograph documentation of a performance piece.
-The image is of a person's head, with a white painted face and black dots.
-She is positioned in the upper right quadrant of the image with rolled newspapers folded in a circular pattern around her that fill the frame of the image.
+The image is of a figure's head, with a white painted face and black dots.
+They are positioned in the upper right quadrant of the image with rolled newspapers folded in a circular pattern around their that fill the frame of the image.
 A portion of grey/blue sky is seen in the background of the upper left corner.